Saunak-Bhattacharjee/Latent-Masked-Video-Models-for-Temporal-Progression/README.md

 The per-category gradient is scientifically interpretable: masking helps most for **structured, directional progressions** (biological growth, human construction) and least for **stochastic progressions** (meteorological).
 When temporal change follows a predictable pattern, forcing the predictor to infer missing context teaches it that pattern more effectively.
 When change is chaotic, the partial-observation constraint adds noise without benefit.

 ![Ablation Comparison](Figures/Ablation_LatentMaskedVUnmaskedResults.png)
 *Figure 5: Full ablation comparison.
-The masked model (blue) shows consistently higher improvement over the copy-context baseline across all categories and the full distribution.*
+The masked model (blue) shows consistently greater improvement over the copy-context baseline across all categories and the full distribution.*

 ![Per-Category Violin](Figures/PreCateogryImprovementDistribution_MaskedVUnmasked.png)
 *Figure 6: Per-category improvement distribution as violin plots.
 The masked model's distribution is consistently higher and tighter, with fewer low-improvement outliers.*